 Based on the low and critical tolerance in a centrifugal pump, any wear will cause the pumps dynamics to be thrown off, reducing its optimal efficiency.
 This results in a severe loss in suction.
 To remedy the damage to the pump, the pump must be taken out of operation and rebalanced or replaced entirely, which is very costly to the sewage or wastewater facility (tax payers).
 To help combat the wet wipe clogging issues, wastewater plants now often equip their pumps with comminutors – also known as sewage grinders – in order to break up the material so that the centrifugal pumps can handle it more effectively.
 However, while this does alleviate some of the issues, it still costs time and money to maintain and implement these grinders to existing pump systems.

 A chopper upgrade can also be fitted for use in sewage and wastewater pumping applications.
 For most other pump applications, the EDDY Pump works without comminutors, macerator or grinders because the tolerance is large enough to pass all material without any issues.
-But for large-scale municipal use, we recommend cutter to break down flushables and other non-organics because while Eddy Pumps can pass large waste and inorganic material, clogs can still happen downstream from the pump.
+But for large-scale municipal use, we recommend cutter to break down flushables and other non-organics because while EDDY Pumps can pass large waste and inorganic material, clogs can still happen downstream from the pump.

-As you can see from our detailed cost analysis, using the Eddy Pump will save you a large amount of time and money throughout the life of the machine.
+As you can see from our detailed cost analysis, using the EDDY Pump will save you a large amount of time and money throughout the life of the machine.
 Utilizing US Navy data, this cost analysis shows a total cost savings of over 17 million dollars for 25 pumps over a four-year span!

-With Eddy Pump, you can be confident you will enjoy less clogging, lower maintenance costs, more uptime and a happy project manager.
+With EDDY Pump, you can be confident you will enjoy less clogging, lower maintenance costs, more uptime and a happy project manager.
 Call us to match the right sized pump to your job.
 View our different pumps here.

 Order or Get Selection Help

-Let our sales or engineering support help in your grit pump and wastewater equipment selection.
+Let our sales or engineering support help in your slurry pump and wastewater equipment selection.
 Call (619) 258-7020